 This seminar examines the religious and moral dimensions in the thought of Howard Thurman (1899-1981) a leading figure in twentieth century American religious and cultural life.
 The dream of community, or "the search for common ground," was the defining motif of Thurman's life and thought.
 His vision of the kinship of all peoples, born out of the particularity of his own personal struggles, propelled him into the Protestant mainstream as a distinctive interpreter of the church's role in a democratic society.
-He influenced a younger generation of ethical leaders in the modern Civil Rights Movement, including Martin Luther King, Jr., Pauli Murray, Marian Wright Edelman, Whitney Young, Jesse Jackson, and Vernon Jordan.2015SPRGSTHTS804 A1, Jan 20th to Apr 28th 2015
+He influenced a younger generation of ethical leaders in the modern Civil Rights Movement, including Martin Luther King, Jr., Pauli Murray, Marian Wright Edelman, Whitney Young, Jesse Jackson, and Vernon Jordan.

 This course is a response to the experience of destructive conflict in the church and in the world, as well as the experience of religion as a source of conflict.
 More importantly, it is a response to the call to every Christian to be ministers of reconciliation and peacebuilders.
-The course will introduce students to the theology, theory and practice of faith-based conflict transformation, preparing students to become religious leaders equipped with fundamental tools and skills for engaging conflict and transforming conflict in a way that advances God's goal of shalom, a culture of justpeace.2014FALLSTHTS805 A1, Sep 8th to Dec 8th 2014
+The course will introduce students to the theology, theory and practice of faith-based conflict transformation, preparing students to become religious leaders equipped with fundamental tools and skills for engaging conflict and transforming conflict in a way that advances God's goal of shalom, a culture of justpeace.

-This course will present theory on mediation through interaction with the instructors, course readings and practical experience.
+This course will present theory and practice on mediation through interaction with the instructors, course readings and practical experience.
 The course utilizes a lecture/discussion format interwoven with role play experience to help students form a strong foundation in the practice of mediation.
 Students will learn theory as well as practical skills and in the process, they will learn how to engage themselves in an appropriate way in the mediation process.
 In addition to classroom experience, students will complete an 8 hour practicum in the Barnstable Courts under the supervision of Cape Mediation staff (see details below).

 This course focuses on gathering, analyzing and drawing insight from the narratives of peacemakers from Jewish, Muslim, and Christian traditions.
 Students will explore: narrative theology; historic peacebuilding narratives; the art and methods of oral history; and the collection and analysis of contemporary oral histories of interfaith peacebuilders.
-Drawing wisdom from these several modes of learning, each student will construct a theological and practical contribution to inform future peacebuilding efforts.2015SPRGSTHTS807 A1, Jan 20th to Apr 28th 2015
+Drawing wisdom from these several modes of learning, each student will construct a theological and practical contribution to inform future peacebuilding efforts.

 The purpose this course is to analyze critically the following prominent types of Christian thought concerning moral decisions: Christian realism; Christian responsibility/ relationalism/contextualism; Christian moral virtue; Christian pacifism; Christian feminism; Catholic moral tradition; African American Christian tradition; Christian womanism; and the ubiquitous challenge of utilitarianism.

 This seminar examines the life, thought, and work of Martin Luther King, Jr. as a resource for the conceptualization and development of ethical leadership.
-The seminar will examine his perspective on the public role of religion against the background of contemporary leadership theories and practices, classical Christian views, late nineteenth-century dissenting traditions, the early twentieth-century American Social Gospel Movement, the modern Civil Rights Movement, Black Theology and Black Nationalism, Womanist Studies and Critical Race Theory.2014FALLSTHTS822 A1, Sep 8th to Dec 8th 2014
+The seminar will examine his perspective on the public role of religion against the background of contemporary leadership theories and practices, classical Christian views, late nineteenth-century dissenting traditions, the early twentieth-century American Social Gospel Movement, the modern Civil Rights Movement, Black Theology and Black Nationalism, Womanist Studies and Critical Race Theory.

 Assuming the truth of Aristotle's claim that ethics is the study of moral character the quality of which depends on the communal context in which it is formed, this course will explore writings pertaining to the ethical thought of African peoples living under various conditions of oppression.
 Those conditions will include slavery, racial segregation and disfranchisement in the United States; colonialism in Africa and the Caribbean; racial apartheid in South Africa.
 Special attention will be given to the ethical development of women who were oppressed both within and without those cultural contexts.
-In short, students will discover how men and women formed moral communities and became moral beings by creating various forms of resistance to oppression.2015SPRGSTHTS828 A1, Jan 21st to Apr 29th 2015
+In short, students will discover how men and women formed moral communities and became moral beings by creating various forms of resistance to oppression.

 This course will introduce students to the character and dimensions of the ecological crisis and will; to help them reflect theologically and ethically on ecological problems, to develop or enhance their particular faith tradition's theoretical and practical engagement with ecological issues, gain knowledge of the intersection of ecology and economics, and political and public policy implications of this relationship, and to formulate public policy possibilities and practical projects to address and seek to solve ecological problems.